Subscription decision guide

 - Multiple geographic regions

 Subscription design is just one of the core infrastructure components requiring architectural decisions during a cloud adoption process.
-Visit the decision guides overview to learn about additional strategies used when making design decisions for other types of infrastructure.
+Visit the architectural decision guides overview to learn about additional strategies used when making design decisions for other types of infrastructure.